mst-chain/docs/WHITEPAPER.md

 MST Blockchain, built on a PoSA (Proof of Staked Authority) model, ensures robust network security and finality through the following mechanisms:
 ### <a name="_6u9365ialvut"></a>**12.1 Validator Trust Assumption**
 1. As long as more than (N/2 + 1) validators are honest, the PoA-based consensus works securely.
-1. For stronger security (similar to BC), users are advised to wait for blocks signed by at least (2/3 \* N + 1) different validators.
+2. For stronger security (similar to BC), users are advised to wait for blocks signed by at least (2/3 \* N + 1) different validators.
-1. This enhances tolerance for up to 1/3 \* N Byzantine (malicious) validators.
+3. This enhances tolerance for up to 1/3 \* N Byzantine (malicious) validators.
 ### <a name="_eut0hie7ovfm"></a>**12.2 Clone Attack Risk Mitigation**
 1. Although rare, attacks such as the “Clone Attack” can occur from Byzantine validators.
-1. The 2/3+1 signing requirement provides a safeguard against such vulnerabilities.
+2. The 2/3+1 signing requirement provides a safeguard against such vulnerabilities.
 ### <a name="_gb8xroy6d0om"></a>**12.3 Fast Finality Mechanism**
 MST Blockchain incorporates a fast finality protocol, similar to Ethereum’s Casper FFG, ensuring blocks—once finalized—are irreversible.\
 \
 ` `The process includes:

 1. **Block Proposal**: A validator proposes a block and shares it with other validators.
-1. **Voting**: Validators sign the block using their BLS (Boneh–Lynn–Shacham) private keys.
+2. **Voting**: Validators sign the block using their BLS (Boneh–Lynn–Shacham) private keys.
-1. **Vote Collection**: All validator votes are collected in a common pool.
+3. **Vote Collection**: All validator votes are collected in a common pool.
-1. **Signature Aggregation**: Once the parent block has sufficient votes, signatures are aggregated during the next block proposal.
+4. **Signature Aggregation**: Once the parent block has sufficient votes, signatures are aggregated during the next block proposal.
-1. **Attestation Embedding**: The aggregated attestation is embedded in the header of the new block.
+5. **Attestation Embedding**: The aggregated attestation is embedded in the header of the new block.
-1. **Justification**: Nodes receiving the block can justify the parent block based on the attestation.
+6. **Justification**: Nodes receiving the block can justify the parent block based on the attestation.
-1. **Finalization**: If two consecutive blocks are justified, the earlier one is considered finalized and cannot be reverted.
+7. **Finalization**: If two consecutive blocks are justified, the earlier one is considered finalized and cannot be reverted.
-## <a name="_9u61u2n6e04o"></a>

 ## <a name="_fjhqf32mnh4"></a>13.
 On-Chain Governance Framework
 MST Blockchain incorporates a native on-chain governance module inspired by the OpenZeppelin Governor model, designed to empower community participation while maintaining secure and transparent protocol upgrades.
 ### <a name="_sss94zs7kk7r"></a>**13.1 Key Features of MST Governance:**